 NOTE 4: This Release of the specification does not support the modification of VLAN Configuration Information at the TSN AF.

-- Topology of 5GS Bridge as defined in IEEE 802.1AB [97]:
+- Topology of 5GS Bridge as defined in IEEE Std 802.1AB [97]:

 - Chassis ID subtype and Chassis ID of the 5GS Bridge.

-- Traffic classes and their priorities per port as defined in IEEE 802.1Q [98].
+- Traffic classes and their priorities per port as defined in IEEE Std 802.1Q [98].

-- Stream Parameters as defined in clause 12.31.1 in IEEE 802.1Q [98], in order to support PSFP information:
+- Stream Parameters as defined in clause 12.31.1 in IEEE Std 802.1Q [98], in order to support PSFP:

-- Maximum number of filters, which defines the maximum number of streams that the bridge can handle;
+- MaxStreamFilterInstances: The maximum number of Stream Filter instances supported by the bridge;

-- Maximum number of gates, which can be equal or less than the maximum number of filters;
+- MaxStreamGateInstances: The maximum number of Stream Gate instances supported by the bridge;

-- Maximum number of meters (optional) if meassurements are required;
+- MaxFlowMeterInstances: The maximum number of Flow Meter instances supported by the bridge (optional);

-- Maximum length of the PSFPAdminControlList parameter that can be handled.
+- SupportedListMax: The maximum value supported by the bridge of the AdminControlListLength and OperControlListLength parameters..